It's Dangerous Beyond the Blankets: Season 1 (Pilot)

-The first season consists of 3 pilot episodes, starring Lee Sang-woo, Yong Jun-hyung of Highlight, singer Park Jae-jung, Kang Daniel of Wanna One, Xiumin of Exo, and singer Jo Jung-chi.
+The first season consists of 3 pilot episodes, starring Lee Sang-woo, Yong Jun-hyung of Highlight, singer Parc Jae-jung, Kang Daniel of Wanna One, Xiumin of Exo, and singer Jo Jung-chi.

 Season 2

 The second season of the show stars returning cast members Kang Daniel, Xiumin and Yong Jun-hyung, along with new cast members.
-The production staff stated, “We are looking for celebrity homebodies from all walks of life.
-These homebodies with different personalities will be grouped into units of four to six people, who will then go on a trip together.”
+The production staff stated, "We are looking for celebrity homebodies from all walks of life.
+These homebodies with different personalities will be grouped into units of four to six people, who will then go on a trip together."